GodzikLab/TABT/README.md

 data/interactions/interactions.tsv - list of protein-protein interactions prepared based on data from the STRING database.
-	The input files (currently 9606.protein.links.v11.5.txt and 9606.protein.aliases.v11.5.txt) are not included in the github repository due to the github's size limits - they are downloaded from STRING by the parse_interactions.py script instead.
+	The input files (currently 9606.protein.links.v11.5.txt and 9606.protein.aliases.v11.5.txt) are not included in the GitHub repository due to the GitHub's size limits - they are downloaded from STRING by the parse_interactions.py script instead.

 data/location/uniprot.tsv - SWISSPROT data for human proteins